 We can misuse God’s name through our speech

 When God established His covenant with the Jews, the nation of Israel carried the responsibility of bearing God’s name.
 The Jews became God’s people.
 That meant that they bore the responsibility for carrying God’s name to the rest of the nations of the world.
 When others looked at Israel, they saw God’s people.
 They got an idea of what God was like.
-They carried God’s reputation with them just like every bottle of Dr. Pepper carries the reputation of its parent company.
+They had a responsibility to live up to their role as the bearers of God’s name.

 Listen to what Paul says in Romans 2:21-24: “As you teach others, are you failing to teach yourself?
 As you preach against stealing, are you stealing?
 As you tell others not to commit adultery, are you committing adultery?
 As you treat idols with disgust, are you robbing temples?
 As you brag about the laws in Moses’ Teachings, are you dishonoring God by ignoring those laws?
 As Scripture says, “God’s name is slandered among the nations because of you

 Paul was a firm believer that God’s name was slandered because of the way they were living.
-They were teaching all the right things, but they weren’t living it.
+They were teaching and saying all the right things, but they weren’t living it.
 And as a result, God’s name was taken in vain.
 You understand that the world says the church is full of hypocrites because it is.
 If we are going to wear the name of Christ then we must make sure that our life is demonstrating what we are claiming.
 It doesn’t do me any good to get upset when someone calls me a hypocrite when my life is slandering the name of God.

 This commandment is calling us to authentic faith.
 God doesn’t want you to merely say that He’s number one; He actually wants to be number one.
 When it comes to God, we need to practice what we preach.
 If you’ve given your life to Jesus, then you bear His name.
 When you call yourself a Christian, you’re saying that you are His representative.
 Your actions are a reflection on His reputation.
 We cannot call ourselves a Christian and act like the world.
 If we are to bear Christ's name, then our lives must have a quality about them that reflects the meaning of His name.